This post is the second part of a series about my journey as an Independent AWS Cloud Architect.

 - Global time tracking for my customer.

-- Time Tracking for the intermediate company, used for billing large companies to simplify internal procurement procedures.
+- Time tracking for the intermediate company, used for billing large companies to simplify internal procurement procedures.

 - Track kilometers spent on the road.